jedlimlx/Cellular-Automaton-Viewer/README.md

 What is this?
 =============
-CAViewer is a cellular automaton simulation program written in Java.
+CAViewer is a cellular automaton simulation program written in Java <br>
+It aims to support rulespaces unsupported by other CA simulation programs such as Golly and LifeViewer.

 The GUI
 =======